perlsdiver/ITP-Labs/Spring24-Git/Syllabus-Example.md

 ### Completion of _all_ required readings, media, and activities

-This course requires that you read all assigned material, actively contribute to collaborative annotation using Hypothesis, and come to class prepared to critically engage in a discussion that is informed by your reading. *(Please note, all readings, aside from websites, are available on Blackboard, separated by week, and should be collaboratively annotated through Hypothesis).* **Suggested** readings are not required but may be of interest, and I may draw from them in class discussions.
+This course requires that you read all assigned material, actively contribute to collaborative annotation using Hypothesis, and come to class prepared to critically engage in a discussion that is informed by your reading. *(Please note, all readings, aside from websites, are available on Blackboard, separated by week, and should be collaboratively annotated through Hypothesis).*

+**Suggested** readings are not required but may be of interest, and we may draw from them in class discussions.

 You will often be given short prompts to prepare for class, such as browsing a particular website or reflecting on your experiences or perceptions of a specific topic.
 These do not have to be submitted but are designed to help you come to class ready for discussion.
 They may also help you with developing journal submissions.